mpiorowski/task/README.md

 docker compose up --build
 ```

+If you will have any questions, feel free to ask me:
+`mateuszpiorowski@gmail.com`

 ## Tasks

 Choose which tasks You would like to tackle.
 Do as much as You feel comfortable :) Try not to spend more than 6 hours.